Difference-in-Differences with a Continuous Treatment: Proofs of Main Results

-where the second equality holds by the law of iterated expectations, and the third equality holds by the definition of $ATT(d|l)$.
-Then, the result holds because $ATT(d|l)$ is only identified under \Cref{ass:continuous-parallel-trends} when $d=l$. \end{proof}
+where the first equality holds using the same argument as for \Cref{eqn:att-diff}, and the second equality holds by using the arguments in \Cref{eqn:att-diff-causal-response,eqn:att-causal-response}.
+The result holds by taking the limit as $h\rightarrow 0$ and the definition of $\LACRT(d|d)$.